github-education-resources/codespaces-teaching-js-template/README.md

 ### Customization for your lessons

 When using this template project, you can customize the GitHub Codespaces to meet your lesson needs by committing configuration files to your repository (often known as Configuration-as-Code).
-This creates a repeatable Codespace configuration for **all** users of your project.
+You can then use this template to create assignment in [GitHub Classroom](classroom.github.com).
+This creates a repeatable Codespace configuration for **all** students of your project.
 You can configure things like:

 * Extensions: You can specify what Visual Studio Code extensions should be preinstalled
 * Dotfiles and settings